 Mississippi College profits from its ideal location and, in turn, the University contributes to the community.
 The educational needs of a metropolitan area are changing, and Mississippi College responds to those needs by expanding its instructional programs.
-About 3,242 students are enrolled for undergraduate studies.
+About 3, 145 students are enrolled for undergraduate studies.
 The undergraduate program includes 9 degrees.
-Approximately 1, 456 students are enrolled in the Graduate School which offers work leading to 16 graduate degrees.
-In response to the need for legal education in the area of the state capital, Mississippi College has a School of Law with about 361 students seeking J.D. and LL.M. degrees.
+Approximately 1, 532 students are enrolled in the Graduate School which offers work leading to 16 graduate degrees.
+In response to the need for legal education in the area of the state capital, Mississippi College has a School of Law with about 393 students.
+Both the School of Law and the Graduate School publish their own catalogs which may be secured from their respective Web sites.